zilin/pgnc/LICHESS_POC_NOTES.md

 ## Current Status

-This is a proof-of-concept implementation for uploading curated PGN files to Lichess as studies.
+**⚠️ IMPORTANT LIMITATION:** Lichess API does not currently support programmatic study creation.

+This is a known limitation - Lichess does not provide an API endpoint for creating studies programmatically.
+See: https://github.com/lichess-org/api/issues/224

+**This POC cannot work until Lichess adds study creation to their API.**

-**Last Updated:** After initial POC - Enhanced error handling and validation
+**Last Updated:** After discovering API limitation

 ## What's Implemented